BDC Hamburger Icon

 Aside from costs, you may face the following drawbacks when enacting a remote work policy:

-• Remote work isn’t a good fit for everyone: Teleworkers must have the skills to succeed as remote workers, including being self-directed and comfortable working with remote technology.
-Additionally, they must realize that working from home isn’t a replacement for daycare unless work can be scheduled around their child’s needs.
+• It’s not a good fit for everyone.
+Teleworkers must have the skills to succeed as remote workers, including being self-directed and comfortable working with remote technology.
+Additionally, they must realize that working from home isn’t a replacement for day care unless work can be scheduled around their child’s needs.
 They must have a defined space for their home office and be able to work without distractions.

-• Remote employees may have career progression fears: Some employees may fear telecommuting will impact their professional development and career progression.
-They may feel overlooked without a chance to adequately showcase their skills.
-These employees may require regular communication via email, chat, phone or even face-to-face meetings to reassure them that out of sight doesn’t mean out of mind.
+• Telecommuting employees may have career progression fears.
+Some employees may fear telecommuting will impact their professional development and career progression.
+They may feel overlooked without a chance to showcase their skills adequately.
+These employees may require regular communication via email, chat, phone or even face-to-face meetings.
+Such communications will reassure them that out of sight doesn’t mean out of mind.

-• Remote work has data security issues: Security issues can be easy to solve, but they must be addressed and could be a potential drawback for your company.
+• Remote work has data security issues.
+Security issues can be easy to solve, but they must be addressed.
+They could, of course, be a potential drawback for your company.
 You’ll need to provide security training for all employees, which will impact cost savings.

-• Remote work brings collaboration concerns: Some businesses require energy in the room to fuel effective collaboration.
+• It brings collaboration concerns.
+Some businesses require energy in the room to fuel effective collaboration.
 If your company works this way, distance could inhibit your collaborative processes.
+Goldberg agrees that maintaining a strong sense of cohesion can be challenging with remote workers.
+“To overcome this, we’ve focused heavily on implementing technology that supports collaboration while also scheduling regular in-person meetings to keep the culture alive,” Goldberg shared.

-• Remote work brings Occupational Safety and Health Administration (OSHA) and employment law concerns: There may be employer liability concerns with incidents like accidents in a remote worker’s home.
-OSHA has several directives for work-from-home employees, and you’ll still be responsible for ensuring a safe, healthful workplace.
+• Teleworkers bring Occupational Safety and Health Administration (OSHA) and employment law concerns.
+There may be employer liability concerns with incidents like accidents in a remote worker’s home.
+OSHA compliance requires following several directives for work-from-home employees; you’ll still be responsible for ensuring a safe, healthful workplace.
 There could be issues if you’re aware of dangerous conditions in your workers’ homes.
 For example, if your employee works in their basement and the stairs leading to this space are unsafe, this can create legal issues you must explore.

-• Remote work may have tax implications: While you may be able to cut costs, there are some potential tax implications associated with remote workers.
+• There may be tax implications.
+While you may be able to cut costs, there are some potential tax implications associated with remote workers.
 For example, some cities, such as New York, impose taxes on remote workers whether they work in the city or not.
 If a worker lives in Connecticut, the business may owe taxes to both states.

 Since working from home became a reality for millions of Americans, more potential employees view remote work as a crucial employee benefit.
-When you combine this attitude shift with the environmental benefits of working from home, the convergence of two megatrends means everyone returning to the office is unlikely.
+When you combine this attitude shift with the environmental benefits of working from home, it means everyone returning to the office is unlikely.

 Many business owners should consider allowing all or some employees to work from home at least some of the time.
-Remote work can save your company money, improve productivity, reduce turnover and absenteeism and improve job satisfaction.
+Remote work can save your company money, improve productivity, reduce turnover and absenteeism, and boost job satisfaction.

-Of course, the nature of your business may disallow remote work.
+Of course, the nature of your business may make remote work moot.
 However, if possible, letting employees work from home may contribute to its overall success.

 Jennifer Dublino contributed to this article.